Mio44/FPV-Video-Channelsorter-5.8GHz/README.md

 # FPV-Video-Channelsorter-5.8GHz

+App to determine the best spread of frequencies for fpv pilots over the 5.8Ghz band.

+## Project setup

+- Pull the project
+- Open the top folder of the project in android studio as an existing project.
+- the app should now be able to compile and be run in the emulator or a device.

 ## Contribute

 If you like to contribute to the project make your changes and create a pull request.